corvus-dotnet/Corvus.Pipelines/README.md

 ```

-> I've not illustrated the state in this daigram; you can assume it flows in and out of the steps in the usual way, along the arrows.
+> I've not illustrated the state in this diagram; you can assume it flows in and out of the steps in the usual way, along the arrows.

 This diagram illustrates a case where we execute `step1`  and `step2`, then, based on the state at that point (and maybe other things available to us in our execution environment), we choose to execute either `path1`, `path2`, or `path3`, the result of which is fed into step 3.